How Trauma Affects The Brain and Memories

 Story Memories, or explicit memories, form the narrative of what happened.

 These include factual details like time, place, and sequence of events.
 Trauma can disrupt the formation of these memories, leading to gaps or inconsistencies in recall.
+For example, someone might feel fear or confusion when trying to remember the sequence of events after a traumatic experience, as the narrative memory is fragmented.
 This is partly due to the impaired functioning of the hippocampus during traumatic events.

 During trauma, the brain’s priority is survival, not creating a coherent narrative.